Sowing the Seeds of Love

-"Sowing the Seeds of Love" is a song by English pop rock band Tears for Fears.
+"Sowing the Seeds of Love" is a song by the English pop rock band Tears for Fears.
 It was released on 21 August 1989 as the first single from their third studio album, The Seeds of Love (1989).

 The song was a worldwide hit, topping the Canadian RPM 100 Singles chart and reaching the top 10 in Ireland, Italy, the Netherlands, New Zealand, Spain, Sweden, and the United Kingdom.
 In the United States, it reached No. 2 on the Billboard Hot 100, becoming their fourth and last top 10 hit.
 It also reached No. 1 on both the Modern Rock Tracks chart and the Cash Box Top 100.

 Composition

 The song's title was inspired by a radio programme that Roland Orzabal had heard at the time about the folk song collector Cecil Sharp.
 One of the songs that Sharp collected was called "The Seeds of Love", which he learned from a gardener called Mr. England, which was reflected in the lyric "Mr. England sowing the seeds of love".
 Sharp overheard John England singing the song, and was inspired to look more deeply into English traditional songs.
 "The Seeds of Love" was therefore the first song that Sharp collected, and the one that sparked the English folk song revival.

 Orzabal wrote the song in June 1987 during the week of the UK General Election in which Margaret Thatcher and the Conservative Party won a third consecutive term in office.
 The election prompted him to take an interest in politics, with a special interest in socialism due to Thatcher's attitudes towards the working class.
 At the time of its release in 1989, Orzabal considered this to be the most overtly political song that Tears for Fears had ever recorded.
 The lyrics refer to Thatcher specifically with the line "Politician granny with your high ideals, have you no idea how the majority feels?"
 (Note: That year, Mrs Thatcher having had her first grandchild born.)

-Elsewhere, the song takes a dig at fellow musician Paul Weller with the line "Kick out the style, bring back the jam" as Orzabal felt Weller had lost touch with his working class political outlook after the dissolution of his previous band The Jam in lieu of the less political material he was writing with his current band The Style Council.
+Elsewhere, the song takes a dig at fellow musician Paul Weller with the line "Kick out the style, bring back the jam" as Orzabal felt Weller had lost touch with his working class political outlook after the dissolution of his previous band The Jam in lieu of the less political material he was writing with his then-current band The Style Council.
 In the third verse, the lyrics mention a sunflower, which references a piece of graffiti that Orzabal found on a wall near his house in London.